AndreasMichaeloff/andreasmichaeloff-portfolio.github.io/index.md

 author_profile: true
 ---

-I am a rising senior at Indiana University studying Information Systems, Business Analytics, and Operations Management.
+Hey!
+My name is Andreas Michaeloff and I am a rising senior at Indiana University studying Information Systems, Business Analytics, and Operations Management.
 I am passionate about data, automation, and a sprinkle of determination to build smarter solutions.